The Promotion of Sustainability Management

 Purpose of identifying materiality

-Materiality will be reviewed as appropriate based on changes in the business environment and dialogues with stakeholders.
+Materialities will be reviewed as appropriate based on changes in the business environment and dialogues with stakeholders.

-Process of identifying materiality
+Process of identifying and positioning materiality

 From a list of items that included demands from society and foreseeable future challenges, we selected issues that could represent opportunities and risks for the Group.
 Next, we assessed them from the two perspectives of the Group and its stakeholders, and 11 priority issues were extracted.

-The materiality was identified after deliberation at the meetings of the Group’s Sustainability Management Committee, the Group Management Meeting, and the Board of Directors of the Company.
+We confirmed the validity of these analysis processes and the priority issues we extracted through dialogue with external experts, and the 8 highest priority issues and 3 additional priority issues were identified after deliberation at the meetings of the Group’s Sustainability Management Committee, the Group Management Meeting, and with the Board of Directors of the Company.

-Examples of initiatives to address priority issues
+Examples of initiatives to address materiality

 ● Increase positive impact ●Mitigate negative impact